Schools and groups

 The magic of the Maya

 Don't miss this wonderful opportunity for pupils to participate in a free programme of key stage 2 curriculum linked activities.
 The programme complements World Museum’s next exhibition Mayas: revelation of an endless time which runs from 19 June to 18 October 2015 and showcases amazing treasures on loan from Mexico.
-Book now!
+Find out more on The magic of the Maya schools page and book now!

 World Museum has a fantastic science offer taking in the Aquarium, Planetarium and Bug House, all of which run specially-devised sessions for schools.
 Top themes include Ancient Greece and Ancient Egypt, and there are also opportunities to study world cultures and natural history in our dedicated hands-on centres.